Nefaris/Scroll-to-top/README.md

 ## Customization
 ### Basic settings
-You are able to set color, border radius, position, width, and height of button simply chaning values in quotes.
+You are able to set color, border radius, position, width, and height of button simply changing values in quotes.
 These are CSS values.
 ```javascript
 let stt_background_color = "#000";
 let stt_border_radius = "50%";